Wellness @ SLS

 Resources for Disordered Coping

-In addition to the Stanford resources listed above, there are a number of statewide and national resources available specifically for law students who are dealing with mental health and/or substance abuse issues.
+In addition to the Stanford resources listed above, there are a number of statewide and national resources available specifically for law students who are dealing with mental health and/or substance use issues.
 Here are a few:

-Wellness Week 2022
+Wellness Week 2025

 Each year, the ABA Law Student Division and the ABA COLAP work together on a Mental Health Day initiative.
 SLS uses the opportunity to provide additional programming and resources around mental health and wellness.
+For 2025, COLAP has put together this website of wellness resources for law students.

 Naturally, your wellness shouldn’t be limited to a single week.
 We will plan more programming throughout the year, but we hope you take this opportunity to explore and establish healthy self-care and resilience strategies.